jasonmayes/Smart-Content-Placer/README.md

 ## Terms

 Feel free to use in your own personal projects.
 I only ask you keep any disclaimers with my code (even if code is modified / minified) so others can find the original source should they wish to get updates or support.
-A link back / social media shout out is always appreciated to help others discover it (and for me to see what great things it is being used for!) but not required :-)
+A link back / social media shout out is always appreciated to help others discover it (and for me to see what great things it is being used for) but not required :-)

 If you plan to use in a commercial project please contact me first if you are unable to adhere to the above terms.